AparokshaUI/adwaita-swift/Documentation/Reference/structs/ComboRow.md

 The target widget will be activated by emitting the [signal@Gtk.Widget::mnemonic-activate] signal on it.

+### `enableSearch`

+Whether to show a search entry in the popup.

+If set to `TRUE`, a search entry will be shown in the popup that allows to search for items in the list.

+Search requires [property@ComboRow:expression] to be set.

 ### `iconName`

 The icon name for this row.

+### `selected`

+The position of the selected item.

+If no item is selected, the property has the value [const@Gtk.INVALID_LIST_POSITION]

 ### `subtitle`